OscarG-png/portfolio/README.md

 - Typescript, Since i've been doing so much with Javascript lately I wanted to expand on that skill set more
 - Shadcn UI.
 I wanted to worked with an unstyled component library to home my CSS skills more
 - TailwindCSS
+- Prettier so I can make sure things are formatted in a specific way I want.